 Ibogaine has shown unprecedented results in treating even the worst cases of addiction.
 It is extremely beneficial for prescription opiate and heroin addicts as it eliminates physical withdrawal and helps heal the psychological aspects of addiction.

 Opioids aren’t the only addiction that Ibogaine has shown to be successful in treating, however.
-This treatment is also excellent at helping those with addictions like cocaine, crack, meth, and alcohol.
+This treatment is also excellent at helping those with addictions like cocaine, crack, meth, alcohol, and nicotine.
 It also shows potential in treating various mood disorders such as depression, anxiety, and PTSD.

 Because addiction is so prevalent and is destroying so many lives, it’s essential that more people know about Ibogaine treatment and the capacity it carries to successfully treat addiction.
 When every treatment option is understood, perhaps we will see a decline in addiction and the countless lives devastated by it.